 Andrew Crisp APM is Victoria’s Emergency Management Commissioner.
 The Emergency Management Commissioner has responsibility for coordination before, during and after major emergencies, including the management of consequences of an emergency.

-Andrew Minack is the Acting Chief Executive of Emergency Management Victoria.
+Kate Fitzgerald is the Acting Chief Executive of Emergency Management Victoria.
 The Chief Executive is responsible for the day-to-day management of Emergency Management Victoria.

 Emergency Management Victoria supports a sector-wide approach to achieve joined up outcomes that are community-focused.
 It is only by agencies, departments, industry, business, all levels of government and community working together that we will fully realise a sustainable and efficient emergency management system that reduces the likelihood, effect and consequences of emergencies.